-SNRIs increase levels of both 5-HT and norepinephrine (NE) in the synapse by blocking reuptake of these neurotransmitters by their respective transporters.
-SNRIs differ in their blockade of 5-HT and NE transporters, depending on their affinity for these transporters.
+The newer agents-venlafaxine, desvenlafaxine, duloxetine, and levomilnacipran-differ in their blockade of 5-HT and NE transporters, depending on their affinity for these transporters.
 Venlafaxine is primarily serotonergic at lower dosages, with mixed 5-HT and NE effects at higher dosages.
-Duloxetine and desvenlafaxine are known to block both 5-HT and NE transporters at low dosages, while levomilnacipran has the highest noradrenergic effects at lower dosages, compared with other SNRIs.
-These different 5-HT and NE effects may be associated with differential efficacy and side effect profiles in different patient populations.
-For example, serotonergic effects may be more beneficial in the treatment of depression with comorbid anxiety, while noradrenergic effects may be more beneficial in the treatment of depression with atypical features such as hypersomnia, lack of energy, and lack of motivation.
+Duloxetine and desvenlafaxine are known to block both 5-HT and NE transporters at low dosages, while levomilnacipran has the highest noradrenergic effects at lower dosages compared with other SNRIs.
+These differential 5-HT and NE effects may be associated with differential efficacy and side effect profiles in different patient populations (e.g., serotonergic effects may be more beneficial in the treatment of depression with comorbid anxiety), while noradrenergic effects may be more beneficial in the treatment of depression with atypical features such as hypersomnia, lack of energy, and lack of motivation.

 Many of the SNRIs are also known for their positive impact on pain syndromes, including neuropathic pain associated with chemotherapy.
-Like SSRIs, SNRIs can cause GI side effects and sexual side effects.
-Other side effects associated with SNRIs result from their anticholinergic and antihistamine properties and include the following:
+Like SSRIs, SNRIs can cause GI and sexual side effects.
+Other side effects associated with SNRIs result from their anticholinergic and antihistamine properties.
+These are much more prominent with TCAs than with the newer agents and include sedation, dry mouth, constipation, dizziness (due to orthostatic hypotension), blurred vision, and urinary retention.
+SNRIs are also associated with increased risk of headaches and excessive sweating.